-In this study, a two-part Socio-demographic characteristics information questionnaire and a standard sexual health questionnaire were used to collect data.

-A)Socio-demographic characteristics including age, gender, educational status, residence place, economic situation, etc.
+In this study, a two-part Socio-demographic characteristics questionnaire and a standard sexual health questionnaire were used to collect data.
+A)Socio-demographic characteristics including age, gender, educational status, residence place, and economic status.

 B) Standard sexual health questionnaire: